RetroAchievements/docs/docs/general/teams/devquest-team.md

 ### Wheel Spins

-- Copy the relevate list of random things to choose from and use a site like wheelofnames.com to build a wheel.
+- Copy the relevant list of random things to choose from and use a site like wheelofnames.com to build a wheel.
 - Record the wheel spin using a tool like ShareX (use Capture > Screen Recording (Gif))
 - Enter the results in the DevQuest sheet and log it in #DevQuest-logs
 - Share the result with the developer that requested it.